Police are appealing for information following an incident in Gosport — UKNIP

 Officers attended and put a containment on an address, before arresting four people within.
 Searches were conducted in the property and police seized a number of air weapons, in addition to other items such as Airsoft equipment, a knife, and hammers.

-Police are keen to hear from anyone who saw this incident or has any information that can assist our ongoing enquiries in this area to contact police on 101, quoting 44230120197.
+Officer are keen to hear from anyone who saw this incident, or has any information that can assist our ongoing enquiries in this area to contact police on 101, quoting 44230120197.
 You can also submit information to us online here: https://orlo.uk/wSq9a

 Alternatively, you can contact the independent charity Crimestoppers 100% anonymously on 0800 555 111, or via their anonymous online form at https://orlo.uk/pODfq